Faddeev Calculation of $_\Lambda^3$H incorporating 2{\pi}-exchange $\Lambda$NN Interaction: Faddeev equation of the NN bound state including 3BFs

 \subsection{$2\pi$-exchange $\Lambda$NN 3BF}

 The $\Lambda$NN 3BFs appear at first in the next-to-next-to-leading order (NNLO).
-The two-pion exchange $\Lambda$NN 3BF in momentum space is given by the diagram shown in Fig. 1 and has a following form \cite{Pet16}.
+The $2\pi$-exchange $\Lambda$NN 3BF in momentum space is given by the diagram shown in Fig. 1 and has a following form \cite{Pet16}.

 where $\bq_{2d}$ ($\bq_{3d}$) is the difference between the final and initial momenta at the nucleon line 2 (line 3) of Fig. 1: $\bq_{2d}=\bk_2'-\bk_2$ and $\bq_{3d}=\bk_3'-\bk_3$, and $\bk_i$ are free momentum of the $i$-th particle. $g_A$ is the axial coupling constant, $f_0$ is the pion decay constant, $m_\pi$ is the pion mass, and $\bfsigma_i$ and $\bftau_i$ stand for the spin and isospin operators of the nucleon $i$ (with $i=2,3$), respectively.
-The coupling constants $b_0$, $b_D$, $b_2$, and $b_4$ inherit from those in the underlying Lagrangian.
+The coupling constants $b_0$, $b_D$, $b_2$, and $b_4$ are those in the underlying $\Lambda\Lambda\pi\pi$ Lagrangian.
 These coupling constants are to be determined in parametrizing $\Lambda $N interactions in the next-to-next-to-leading order.
-In this paper, we use the values of $3b_0+b_D=0$ and $2b_2+3b_4=-0.3$ GeV$^{-1}$, following the estimation by Petshauer \textit{et al.} \cite{Pet16} using a decouplet saturation model. \footnote{Recently, the Bonn-J{\"u}lich group has developed the NNLO parametrization of YN interactions \cite{HMNL23}.
-Those NNLO YN interactions were not available, when the calculations presented in this article were carried out.}
+In this paper, we use the values of $3b_0+b_D=0$ and $2b_2+3b_4=-3.0$ GeV$^{-1}$, following the estimation by Petshauer \textit{et al.} \cite{Pet16} using a decuplet saturation model.
+It is noted that the Bonn-J{\"u}lich group has developed the NNLO parametrization of YN interactions \cite{HMNL23}, in which the pertinent constants are $3b_0+b_D=-1.485$ and $2b_2+3b_4=-3.01$ GeV$^{-1}$.
+Our tentative value of $2b_2+3b_4=-3.0$ GeV$^{-1}$ is reasonable.
+As for $3b_0+b_D$, the possible contribution of this term is commented at the end of Sec.
+III.

+Indeed, here we are focusing solely on the Petshauer coupling constants, but it's worth noting that the subleading meson-baryon LECs that contribute to the NNY 3BF have been extensively discussed and presented in various publications \cite{Mai2009,Liu2007,Ren2012}.

 In the use of $ V_{\rm TPE}^{\Lambda {\rm NN}}$, the Gaussian regularization function is introduced with the cutoff scale of $\Lambda_c=550$ MeV, the explicit form is found in Eq.
 (4) of Ref. \cite{KKM22}.
 This prescription is different from the semilocal regularization for NN potential \cite{RKE18}.
 At present, there is no consistent treatment of the cutoff for the two-body and three-body forces.